 As Teycro's owner & principal, I think the world is a changeable place.
 It should be less confusing and more inclusive for creative thinkers.
 Being both imaginative and well-planned under pressure is definitely not for everyone, but I often think outside the box to tackle each challenge I am faced with, thinking, this looks like a job for me.

 I went to Dalhousie University for my Bachelor of Management degree with an Entrepreneurship and Innovation major.
 As Canadian I am proud of having a global mindset with local vibes.
-I have been also known for having formed the first StartupBus Halifax team (a birthplace for two startups) as well as Dutch Society of Nova Scotia where I still write as a contributor.
 As a strategic team player, I helped my team win one of ten Industrial Champion Awards out of 887 teams in a business strategy competition in 2016.
-With an agile product management mindset, I also helped my team win one of five Nova Scotia Open Data Contest 2020 awards.
+I also helped my team win one of five Nova Scotia Open Data Contest 2020 awards.

-Even though I'm personally an introverted beer lover, I enjoy spending my work day on listening to clients and understanding them describing their pursuits and hurdles.
-As a good listener, I'm proud of this skill of paying attention to others and elicit keywords that describe their true needs.
+As an introvert, I enjoy carefully listening to clients and understanding them describing their pursuits and hurdles before expressing my thoughts and recommendations.
+I'm proud of this skill of paying attention to others and elicit keywords that describe their true needs.
 On top of that, I'm also experienced in breaking down intricate ideas into smaller, actionable bits to make projects, campaigns and events successful.
 I love what I do and believe there’s no better job than the one I have.